Biblical Sin-Redemption Chronology

 Summarizing from the Bible, with focus on the sin-redemption parts:

 Adam & Eve, Noah, Abraham, Isaac, Jacob - Daily animal sacrifices & other offerings, for daily forgiveness of sins.

 Moses - Daily animal sacrifices and other offerings; the Law defined on tablets, for daily forgiveness of sins.

 Jesus - The perfect sacrifice on the cross - The Lord's Prayer daily to receive the Bread of life, for daily forgiveness of sins.

 In the old covenant, God started His sin-redemption drive with Adam and Eve after they were expelled from the Garden.
 He showed them how to present animal sacrifices to Him for the forgiveness of their sins, then made clothes for them from the sacrificed animal skins.
 Genesis 3:21, The Lord God made garments of skin for Adam and his wife and clothed them.
 Implying that animals had to be killed instead of them, as sacrifices for the forgiveness of their sins.
 That was when the provisional redemption plan started, and lasted until Jesus came, who provided the real and final redemption plan.

 Jesus came and died on our behalf once and for all.
 And eliminated the need for old-covenant sacrifices etc...
 Then, only 10 commandments remained because Jesus' death fulfilled the rest of them.
 And now we live in the new-covenant with God, as described in the New-Testament books of the Bible.
 We, Christians view the Old Testament as the first part of Christian history.
-Although the Old-Testament is actually the Tora, the book of the law for the Jews, we consider it as a part of the Christian Bible.
+Although the Old-Testament is actually the Torah, the book of the law for the Jews, we consider it as a part of the Christian Bible.
 Jesus Himself often referenced scripture from the Old-Testament.
-The Old Testament is also filled with stories that teach us about God's personality and His ways of dealing with people.
+The Old Testament is also full of stories that teach us about God's personality and His ways of dealing with people.